KnowageLabs/Knowage-Server/README.md

 ## Install

 Information about how to install KNOWAGEis available on official documentation on [Read the Docs](http://knowage-suite.readthedocs.io/) within Installation & Administration Manuals.

-An installer for Windows and Linux environments is available on [KNOWAGE website](https://www.knowage-suite.com) within the download area.

 A `Dockerfile` is also available for your use - further information can be found [here](https://github.com/KnowageLabs/Knowage-Server-Docker).